-For the second year in a row, GOBankingRates found out that roughly one-third of Americans haven’t started building a nest egg.
-Unfortunately, the harsh reality is that you won’t be able to retire with confidence about your future income unless you start planning today.
+There are a lot of reasons that people are unable or unwilling to sock away retirement fund, and many of them completely understandable.
+Unfortunately, the harsh reality is that you won’t be able to retire with confidence unless you start planning today.

 They’re More Focused on Short-Term Savings Goals

-“People spend more time planning for their next vacation than for retirement — a huge mistake,” said Scott Bishop, partner and executive vice president of financial planning at STA Wealth Management in Houston, Texas.
-Putting your vacation — and other savings goals — ahead of your retirement plan can make your golden years difficult.
+“People spend more time planning for their next vacation than for retirement – a huge mistake,” said Scott Bishop, Executive Director of Wealth Solutions for Avidian in Houston, Texas.
+Putting your vacation — and other savings goals — ahead of your retirement plan could make your golden years difficult.

 They Don’t Know How Much They Need for Retirement